spinnaker/spinnaker.github.io/guides/developer/plugin-creators/deck-plugin.md

  Minnaker is an open source tool that installs the latest release of Spinnaker and Halyard on [Lightweight Kubernetes (K3s)](https://k3s.io/).

-1. Launch a Multipass VM with 2 cores, 10GB of memory, 30GB of storage
+1. Launch a Multipass VM with 2 cores, 10GB of memory, 30GB of storage.

    ```bash
    multipass launch -c 2 -m 10G -d 30G
    ```

-1. Get the name of your VM
+1. Get the name of your VM.

    ```bash
    multipass list
    ```

-1. Access your VM
+1. Access your VM.

    ```bash
    multipass shell <vm-name>
    ```

-1. Download and unpack Minnaker
+1. Download and unpack Minnaker.

    ```bash
    curl -LO https://github.com/armory/minnaker/releases/download/0.0.20/minnaker.tgz
    tar -xzvf minnaker.tgz
    ```

-1. Install Spinnaker
+1. Install Spinnaker.

    The `minnaker/scripts` directory contains multiple scripts.
 Use the `no_auth_install` script to install Spinnaker in no-auth mode so you can access Spinnaker without credentials. **Be sure to use the `-o` option** to install the open source version of Spinnaker rather than Armory Spinnaker.